elugens/hello-javascript/docs/general-javascript-questions/data-types/arrays.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We use an Array to store an ordered collection of values.</div><br />
+  <div><strong>Interview Response:</strong> We use an array to store an ordered collection of values.</div><br />
-  <div><strong>Technical Response:</strong> An array is a special data structure that gets used to store an ordered collection of values.
+  <div><strong>Technical Response:</strong> An array is a special data structure that we use to store an ordered collection of values.
 Arrays are ordered with numbered indexes starting at zero and encapsulated in square brackets.
 To access the values, you must use the variable and an assigned index number to extract the value.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />